Cute Colouring in Sheets: How to Color Cute Coloring Pages for Beginners

 For a complete visual guide, you can watch the full drawing process here: How to Draw a Cute Owl for Beginners.²

-Once your line art is ready, it’s time to bring your owl to life with colour.
+Once your own coloring page is ready, it’s time to bring your owl to life with colour.
 For that soft, whimsical look, a mixed-media approach combining light watercolour and coloured pencils is highly recommended, as demonstrated in this quick tutorial³.

 | Medium | Purpose | Technique Tip |